 A variety of meeting rooms in the Campus Center are available for student use.
 Stop by the Office of Student Life to make a reservation or to make arrangements for special setups.

-A security officer is on duty 24/7.
+The Campus Safety and Security Office is centrally located on the first floor of the Campus Center.
+A security officer is on duty seven days a week.
 Security officers may be identified by their uniforms.